FAQs about Custom Plastic Enclosures

-Custom enclosure manufacturing does not need to use moulds or tools and this means that there are no moulds to produce, or dies to cut.
+Custom enclosure manufacturing is cheaper than injection moulding as ut does not need to use moulds or tools and this means that there are no moulds to produce, or dies to cut.
 Thus, enclosure modifications are easier, faster and cost less to implement.
 With our custom plastic manufacturing method, we can create plastic enclosures that look and feel similar to injection moulded ones, with the same function and complexity, at a much lower cost, with less initial investment and no minimum order quantities.

 This also makes custom enclosures more cost effective for prototype development and affordable for start-ups to test their market.

 It is worth noting that custom enclosure manufacturing becomes less cost effective when the order quantity exceeds 10,000.